GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Line ratio determination

 While \oiiib/\oiiia and \neiiib/\neiiia appear to be good tracers of $E(B-V)$, their small wavelength separations result in small changes in the observed ratio (e.g., $\lesssim1\%$ for $E(B-V)\lesssim0.5$) which would require high-S/N observations to constrain.
 In addition, we have assumed case B recombination here, while case A recombination would result in altered Balmer ratios (e.g., \citealt{scar24}).
 We fit each observed profile in this work with two components (i.e., narrow and broad), adding an additional complication to ratio interpretation.

-Because of these features, our model returned poorly constrained results when $E(B-V)$ was allowed to vary.
-This was investigated further by repeating the fits, but fixing $E(B-V)$ to a range of values (i.e., $0.0,0.1,0.2,\ldots,1.0$) and comparing the resulting goodness of fit (i.e., $\chi^2$).
-The `Full', `Core-E', and `Arc-S' spectra were best fit with $E(B-V)=0.0$, while `Core-W' was best fit with $E(B-V)=0.2$.
-The two weaker clumps (`Clump-W' and `Clump-N') were best fit with higher colour excesses (0.6 and 0.4, respectively), but this may be simply due to low-amplitude lines.
-This simple test suggests that the attenuation of the ionised gas is low in the cores (i.e., $\lesssim0.2$), and may be stronger in Core-W than in Core-E (i.e., the inverse of the relationship found for stellar continuum attenuation by \citealt{suga24}).

 With these notes in mind, we make several assumptions for our fitting procedure.
 First, since we lack any strong tracers of $n_{\rm e}$ (i.e., the spectral resolution to resolve the \oiilow doublet), we fix $n_{\rm e}$ to the fiducial value of $200\,$cm$^{-3}$ used by \citet{suga24}.
 Next, we conservatively fix $E(B-V)$ to the value found by \citet{suga24} for the full \bfourteen system ($0.2$).
-Finally, we assume that for each component, each line may be characterised by the same ISM conditions ($n_{\rm e}$, $T_{\rm e}$, and $E(B-V)$), and include $T_{\rm e}$ as a variable in each fit.
+Finally, we assume that all lines originate from the same medium, such that each line may be characterised by the same ISM conditions ($n_{\rm e}$, $T_{\rm e}$, and $E(B-V)$).